balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 But we look around and see people doing it with ease.
 This gives us a sense of confidence... this is feedback.<br>
 Then we step on the bike and use our conscious brain, the logical one to conquer the fear of balance.<br>
 It's simple physics see, if you tip over to the right, force your weight on the left,<br>
-And if you tip over to the left force your weight on the right.<br>
+And if you tip over to the left, force your weight on the right.<br>

-We consciously keep doing this time and again but we keep falling.
+We consciously keep doing this, time and again but we keep falling.
 But we [pick ourselves up](/blog/2017/03/12/tnut-reverse-linked-list-pocket-finale/#why-do-we-fall) and keep trying... until a point where we sense a rhythm.
 We somehow manage to balance it first time and we savour that **"feeling"** and cherish it.<br>
 Soon, we observe we are able to balance with more consistency.
 This feeling of balance sticks on, an entry is made into our brain's hashmap, and from here on, the subconscious brain, the pristine counterpart to the logical one, kicks in.<br>
 Balancing now seems effortless.
 The pristine brain is doing it automatically for us.
 Its decoded the pattern, identified the rhythm and that's all it needs.<br>
 Soon, we are experts at riding and can efficiently react to external stimuli.
 We subconsciously know how to balance when an unexpected obstacle, throws us off rhythm, even though we have never been in that situation before.<br>